 A.

-Departure tax is levied which is usually included in your flight ticket if you buy through your travel
+Departure tax is levied which is usually included in your flight ticket if you buy through your travel agency.

 B.